tc39/notes/meetings/2017-01/jan-25.md

 MM: yeah, I suppose, I can't find a killer reason off the top of my head.
 Maybe I don't have one.
 This one we can revisit.

-MS: Is your concern that someone would use property names you'd want in future versions?
+MLS: Is your concern that someone would use property names you'd want in future versions?

 JHD: If it created a fresh object every time, it would just be shadowed.
 If the concern is implementations... they can currently add a property like they can anywhere else.
 We might say you can't add new properties that aren't in the spec but leave it unfrozen.

 MM: We will need to leave it as an open question whether the produced object is frozen or not.

-MS: I can imagine implementation extensions causing compatibility issues.
+MLS: I can imagine implementation extensions causing compatibility issues.
 Say an implementation adds an arguments property, but later TC39 standardizes it differently.
 But this is all about implementations, not about whether the object is frozen at runtime.

 AWB: Well, if you're asking for enhanced information, why not use an implementation-specific API for everything?